Comedian (artwork): Removal

 On 8 December 2019, in the morning, Comedian was removed from the fair.
 The curators removed the piece because they were afraid other art would be damaged by queuing crowds.
 After the removal, the gallery released the following statement: Comedian, with its simple composition, ultimately offered a complex reflection of ourselves.
 We would like to warmly thank all those who participated in this memorable adventure, as well as to our colleagues.
 We sincerely apologize to all the visitors of the fair who today will not be able to participate in Comedian.

 After the removal, Perrotin created a social media account dedicated to the piece.
-One of the walls featuring the piece was later vandalised with the text "Epstien didn't kill himself"[sic] in lipstick, which was soon covered by the art fair.
+One of the walls featuring the piece was later vandalised with the text "Epstien didn't kill himself[sic]" in lipstick, which was soon covered by the art fair.

 Court case

-The artist Joe Morford filed a suit against Cattelan for copyright infringement of his 2000 work titled Banana & Orange.
+Artist Joe Morford filed a suit against Cattelan for copyright infringement of his 2000 work titled Banana & Orange.
 Banana & Orange features plastic replicas of the titular fruits duct taped to two green panels.
 Given Morford's claimed similarities between Comedian and Banana & Orange, Morford pursued a claim of copyright infringement, alleging that Comedian unfairly copied Banana & Orange.
 Morford further claimed that Cattelan might have seen his work and been influenced by it.
-On 9 June 2023 Robert N. Scola Jr., a United States district judge for the Southern District of Florida, granted Cattelan's motion for summary judgment, closing the case prior to trial.
+On 9 June 2023, Robert N. Scola Jr., a United States district judge for the Southern District of Florida, granted Cattelan's motion for summary judgment, closing the case prior to trial.